BE AN ANIMAL KINGDOM HERO AND ADOPT AN ANIMAL TODAY!

-Ramshackle, affectionately known as Ramsey, is a Great Horned Owl who was donated to us from a refuge.
+Remington is a Great Horned Owl who was donated to us from a refuge.
 His cool feathers on the top of his head look like two horns.
-Ramsey is a special owl that likes to look you straight in the eye when you talk to him.
+Remi is a special owl that likes to look you straight in the eye when you talk to him.
 He loves to hunt and look for insects - one of his favorite things to eat!
 He also likes to eat mice and the occasional rat.
 He is quite a wise owl.
-Ramsey is a bit of a showoff when it comes to our students.
+Remi is a bit of a showoff when it comes to our students.
 Have you ever seen an owl fly?

 Cooper was rescued from a farm during the summer of 2018.
 Cooper, the Red Fox, has long guard hairs and soft underlying fur.
 He is a little shy but loves his trainer.
 Cooper loves to play and hide.
 He loves to eat fruits, vegetables, and an occasional mouse or two.

 Olaha had a bit of a rough beginning, falling out of her nest at age 10 weeks.
 She sustained permanent injury and is unable to fly, and, as such, cannot be returned to the wild.
 She feeds on a variety of whole prey including rats, mice, and rabbits.
 Her favorite pastime is catching fish out of her water bowl.
 The Biophilia Center is proud to have Olaha as an Animal Ambassador.
 The Bald Eagle is the United States National Bird, our country's symbol of courage and freedom.
 Her regal presence is breathtaking to see.